usaid-cs/yesterday-i-learned/python-django.md

 ### Migrations

+- A migration with `initial = True` is no different from other migrations, apart from whenever [`migrate --fake-initial`](https://docs.djangoproject.com/en/3.0/topics/migrations/#initial-migrations) is run, where the migration is faked only if the tables already exist.
+- `migrations/00xx_` migration numbers are [just there for you to keep track of the order](https://docs.djangoproject.com/en/2.1/topics/migrations/#version-control).
+Django doesn't care.
+If you have two developers committing two migrations with the same number, that's actually fine.

 #### I want to reset all my migrations by [deleting and recreating them](https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html), but `makemigrations` isn't doing anything

 You can't delete the `migrations/__init__.py`s in your apps.
 Keep those files, then run `makemigrations` again.